GENERAL ASSEMBLY OF NORTH CAROLINA

 (26) Qualifying individual. - A person who meets the requirements of G.S.
 53-243.05(c) and who agrees to be primarily responsible for the operations of a licensed mortgage broker or mortgage banker or mortgage servicer.

-real property. – Real property located in the State of North Carolina upon
+Residential real property. - Real property located in the State of North

 dwellings or dwelling units.